Start Your Tiny House Research Here!

 Where can I legally park a tiny house?
 Do you offer help with zoning?

-Laws vary town by town, zone by zone.
-Please check in with your local planning board.
+Zoning bylaws are different in each zone of each town.
+Please check in with your local planning board about what is allowed on your property.
 A blog post on what to know before buying land for your tiny house, and how to speak with your planning board is here.
+Massachusetts-specific info is here.

-Our complete, turnkey tiny houses on wheels are registered by the RVIA, so they are legally considered RVs.
+Our complete, turnkey tiny houses on wheels are certified by the RVIA, so they are legally considered RVs.
 They can be parked anywhere an RV can be parked.

 We offer services assisting with zoning and planning for multiple-house projects, like developments, campgrounds and hotels.
 Contact us for more information regarding multiple-house projects.